 Because information about its exits is now stored only in the room itself, it is the room that is responsible for providing that information.
-The room can do this much better than any other object, because it has all the knowledge about the internal storage structure of the exit data.
-Now, inside the Room class, we can make use of the knowledge that exits are stored in a HashMap, and we can iterate over that map to describe the exits.
+The room can do this much better than any other object, since it has all the knowledge about the internal storage structure of the exit data.
+Now inside the Room class we can make use of the knowledge that exits are stored in a HashMap, and we can iterate over that map to describe the exits.

-Consequently, we replace the version of getExitString shown in Code 8.6 with the version shown in Code 8.7.
-This method finds all the names for exits in the HashMap (the keys in the HashMap are the names of the exits) and concatenates them to a single String, which is then returned.
-(We need to import Set from java.util for this to work.)
+Consequently, we replace the version of getExitString shown in Code 7.6 with the version shown in Code 7.7.
+This method finds all the names for exits in the HashMap (the keys in the HashMap are the names of the exits) and concatenates them to a single string, which is then returned.
+(We need to import the classes Set and Iterator for this to work.)